F-I-D-O/Manuals/manuals/Programming/C++/C++ Manual.md

 - copyable object
 - We need
     - copy constructor
     - copy assignment
     - move constructor
     - move assignment

 # Const vs non-const

-The `const` keyword makes the object non-mutable.
-This means that:
+The `const` keyword can be used in two contexts:

+- as a type qualifier, making the variable non-mutable ([cppreference](https://en.cppreference.com/w/cpp/language/cv))

+- as a member function qualifier, making the function work with const pointer to the instance ([cppreference](https://en.cppreference.com/w/cpp/language/member_functions.html#Member_functions_with_cv-qualifiers))

+A variable is non-mutable (const) if it is:

+- `const`-qualified
+- it is a member of a const object and it is not declared as [mutable](https://en.cppreference.com/w/cpp/language/cv.html#mutable)

+Non mutable variables:

-- it cannot be reassigned
+- cannot be reassigned
+- non-const member functions of them cannot be called

+A member function can be declared with const qualifier at the end of the declaration.
+A function declared with const:

+- accesses its instance as `const *<class_name>` instead of `<class_name>*`
+- by conclusion, see all members as const which means:
     - non-const member functions of the object cannot be called

-The const keyword is usually used for local variables, function parameters, etc.
+    - non-const member variables of the object are accessed as const references

-**For members, the const keyword should not be used**, as it sometimes breaks the move operations on the object.
+**For members, the const keyword can break the move operations on the object**.
 For example we cannot move from a const `std::unique_ptr<T>` object.
 While this is also true for local variable, in members, it can lead to hard to find compilation errors, as a single const `std::unique_ptr<T>`  member deep in the object hierarchy breaks the move semantic for the whole class and all subclasses.

 ## Avoiding duplication between const and non-const version of the same function
 To solve this problem without threatening the const-correctness, we need to implement the *const* version of a function and call it from the non-const one with double type cast: